lucasblakeslee/entropy-dna/README.md

-The entropy of a sequence of DNA can give insight into a variety of information about that sequence, namely it can serve as an estimator of coding and non-coding regions of DNA, what are called /exons/ and /introns/ respectively.
+The entropy of a sequence of DNA can give insight into a variety of information about that sequence, namely it can serve as an estimator of coding and non-coding regions of DNA, what are called *exons* and *introns* respectively.
 Intron regions, not being expressed, are not subject to the same evolutionary pressures under which exon regions are held (though recent literature suggests that intron regions do play an integral role in gene expression regulation and have been